samsimon-github/m2pi.ca/content/authors/MahsaShirazi/_index.md

 # Organization membership
 Organizations/Affiliations:
 organizations:
-- name: university of Regina
+- name: University of Regina
   url: https://www.uregina.ca/science/mathstat/faculty-staff/grads/shirazi_mahsa.html

 # A list of your interests, add as many as you want